ccbs-stradl/ukb_healthoutcomes_db/README.md

 The database has end-user views of the data that conform to the table names and columns of the original data.
 Dates in the tables are standardised to the format `YYYY-MM-DD`.

-The total size of the SQL database file is approximately XXGB (XXGB of data and XXGB of indices).
+The total size of the SQL database file is approximately 19GB.

 # Working with the data